What Are the Three Types of Tractor Control Valves Used in Hydraulic Systems?

 1. Directional Control Valves

-Directional control valves manage the path of hydraulic fluid determining which actuator receives pressure and when.
-In tractors, they help control key systems like loader arms, lift cylinders, steering mechanisms, and rear auxiliary functions.
+Directional control valves manage the path and direction of hydraulic fluid flow throughout the hydraulic system.
+These valves determine which actuator receives hydraulic pressure and when it receives it.
+In tractors, directional control valves are commonly used to operate loader arms, hydraulic cylinders, steering systems, lift mechanisms, and auxiliary hydraulic functions.

 Check Valves (One-Way Valves)